 Researchers in India extracted the antioxidants unique to virgin coconut oil from the oil and injected them into rats with induced arthritis.
 While I am not a fan of animal testing, I am a fan of what these researchers found.
 They found that the unique coconut oil antioxidants reduced inflammation associated with arthritis more effectively than current pharmaceutical drugs.
 This is a big deal.
 However, there is one catch.
 The coconut oil MUST extracted using a wet-milling method.

-So how does coconut oil relieves inflammation caused by arthritis?
+So how does coconut oil relieve inflammation caused by arthritis?
 Simple.
 The medium chain fatty acids (MCFA) in coconut oil nourish and energize cells.
 This leads to less inflammation.
 Compared to other fats, energy liberation from MCFA-rich coconut oil is more prolonged.
-This suggests it continues to circulate your body long enough to effectively heal and repair damaged tissues (anti-inflammation).
+This suggests it continues to circulate in your body long enough to effectively repair damaged tissues (anti-inflammation).

 Coconut oil also has the added bonus of strengthening the bones which can reduce pressure on the joints.